wala/WALA/README-Gradle.md

 initial project open, especially if you have a slow network connection.

+By default, WALA is configured to use a project SDK named "temurin-25".
+If you have the [Eclipse Temurin](https://adoptium.net/temurin) distribution of JDK 25 installed locally, this should work by default.
+If not, you can either install Temurin 25, or update the Project Structure settings to use a different SDK.
+This may lead to modifications in the `.idea/misc.xml` file committed to source control.

 #### Benign Warning About Non-Managed Maven Project

 Each time you open the WALA project, IntelliJ IDEA may report